telekommunisten/c30s.org/README.md

-# c31s.org
+# c30s.org
-stuff which will eventually go public on our
+stuff which will eventually go public on our website

 new intro: intended to provide political/social contex especially less technically-oriented participants: